 The following table shows weighted and unweighted components and levels for the LCR where the values presented are simple averages of month-end observations over the 12 months preceding the end of each quarter.
-The LCR has been stable during 2023 and has been managed down from 2022 levels, primarily as a result of the implementation of a behavioural model for the Bank's non-maturiy deposits for interest rate risk management purposes.
+The LCR has been stable during 2024.
 Dash (-) reflects applicable rows with no value in the current period and greyed out sections are non reportable rows.
 Excluded rows (such as derivatives numbers) are deemed not relevant for the Bank at present.